Girls Night Out Is Back! - Y107

 This fun event is for women (ages 18 and older only) to shop, play, indulge, and be pampered!

+Don’t miss the Grand Prize raffle for a 2 night shopping to to NYC for 2, including a stay at a 4-star hotel and $1ooo spending money!!!

 Tickets are just $15 if you get them in advance.
-Or, be a VIP and get in 30 min early, plus get a special VIP only swag bag and be entered to win VIP only prizes!
+Or, be a VIP and get in 30 min early, plus get a special VIP only swag bag and be entered to win VIP only prizes, like Kendra Scott Jewelry!
 There are only 50 VIP tickets available, so act quick.
 Click here for tickets.

 Best yet, portions of door proceeds go to The American Cancer Society’s “Real Men Wear Pink” fundraiser for Breast Cancer Awareness!